 iv) RandomResizecrop: Images were cropped and resized randomly to overcome any unforeseen data overfitting issues.

 However, none of the image augmentation techniques proven to be effective to achieve higher accuracy.
 Moreover, we experienced adverse impact of these techniques as the pre-trained models with augmented images incurred high loss during training phase.
 Presumably, image augmentation step failed to improve accuracy because unlike other images, x-ray image data does not require specific transformation for better model training purpose.
 Rather it could have detrimental impact on training accuracy which we encounter during initial model training phase.
 Therefore, we decided to exclude image augmentation techniques outlined above from the data pre-processing step.
+We also tested to transform images in the the gray format (one channel), but the best results were observed by keeping the RGB (three channels) format.